-Each team shall serve a copy of each brief (Appellant and Appellee) on only the Regional Director for the region in which the team is participating and the National Operations Director on February 1, 2021 (11:00 pm local time)).
+Each team shall serve a copy of each brief (Appellant and Appellee) on only the Regional Director(s) for the region in which the team is participating and the National Operations Directors on January 31, 2022 (11:00 pm local time)).
 Briefs are not to be shared with other teams until the times set out in Rules 7 and 8(b)(iii).